Just because you're quarantined at home doesn't mean you can't serve others! Check out this Random Acts of Kindness bingo sheet for ideas.

 Volunteers purchase the food, package the sacks, and deliver the snack sacks each Friday to the schools.
 This ministry is funded primarily through designated gifts by individuals and groups inside and outside our church.

-For more information and to find out how you can be involved, contact Darrell and Kate Lewis.
+For more information and to find out how you can be involved, contact Julie Davis.

 Perry UMC provides casserole meals each month for distribution by our local hospice to families under their care.
 This is a tremendous blessing to so many families who are overwhelmed with care for a loved one as death nears.